tlowepower/lowepowerlab.github.io/_pages/join_us.md

 permalink: join_us
 ---

 We are happy to discuss opportunities with people motivated to understand how bacteria interact with their plant hosts.
-Expectations for members of the lab are described in the [Lowe-Power lab mentor/mentee contract](assets\resources\mentoring_contract_lowepowerlab.docx).
-The lab's [onboarding info / handbook](https://github.com/lowepowerlab/protocols/blob/master/onboarding.md) might also be of interest.
+Expectations for members of the lab are described in the [Lowe-Power lab handbook](https://github.com/lowepowerlab/lab_handbook).
+The lab's [onboarding info](https://github.com/lowepowerlab/lab_handbook/blob/master/onboarding.md) might also be of interest.

 ## Undergraduates